jahangir842/servers/Exporting-VM-from-VirtualBox-to-ESXi.md

 ### Troubleshooting
 - **Unsupported Hardware Family Error**:
   - Ensure the `<vssd:VirtualSystemType>` in the OVF file matches a version supported by your ESXi host.
+Refer to the **VMX Compatibility Chart**.
 - **Disk File Issues**:
   - If the exported disk is in `.vdi` format, use `VBoxManage` or a third-party tool to convert it to `.vmdk`:
     ```bash